Restaurant Marketing Plan: A Step-by-Step Guide (With Strategies for Any Budget)

 - Repeat the experiment

-There are many tools you can use to measure your metrics.
-Doo-Dah Diner utilized Owner.com and found that over 500 of their customers downloaded it within 30 days of launching it.
+There are many restaurant marketing tools you can use to measure your metrics.
+Doo-Dah Diner utilized Owner.com to develop a branded app and found that over 500 of their customers downloaded it within 30 days of launch.
 Because of those findings, the app has become the primary way people order takeout from that restaurant.

 Here are some considerations I recommend you keep in mind while you measure your marketing: